isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 It's a longstanding convention.
 But consistency is more important, so if your project uses something else, follow that.

 ##### Note

-This convention reflects a common use pattern: Headers are more often shared with C to compile as both C++ and C, which typically uses `.h`, and it's easier to name all headers `.h` instead of having different extensions for just those headers that are intended to be shared with C. On the other hand, implementation files are rarely shared with C and so should typically be distinguished from `.c` files, so it's normally best to name all C++ implementation files something else (such as `.cpp`).
+This convention reflects a common use pattern:
+Headers are more often shared with C to compile as both C++ and C, which typically uses `.h`, and it's easier to name all headers `.h` instead of having different extensions for just those headers that are intended to be shared with C.
+On the other hand, implementation files are rarely shared with C and so should typically be distinguished from `.c` files, so it's normally best to name all C++ implementation files something else (such as `.cpp`).

 The specific names `.h` and `.cpp` are not required (just recommended as a default) and other names are in widespread use.
-Examples are `.hh` and `.cxx`.
+Examples are `.hh`, `.C`, and `.cxx`.
 Use such names equivalently.
-In this document we refer to `.h` and `.cpp` as a shorthand for header and implementation files, even though the actual extension may be different.
+In this document, we refer to `.h` and `.cpp` as a shorthand for header and implementation files, even though the actual extension may be different.

+Your IDE (if you use one) may have strong opinions about suffices.

 ##### Example